controlshift/slate/source/includes/authenticated_api/_organisation.md

 ## Organisation

 ### Retrieve
-Get up to date statistics about the current organisation.
+Get up to date statistics and basic information about the current organisation.

 > GET /api/v1/organisation